 Personal locator beacons (PLB) can also be carried into remote areas.
-When activated, they send a distress signal to the Canadian Forces in Trenton, Ontario who will initiate a rescue from there.
+When activated, they send a distress signal to the Canadian Forces in Trenton, Ontario, who will initiate a rescue from there.
 Once activated, the signal is non-reversible; these are to be used in a life-threatening situation only.
-Make sure your PLB is properly registered by calling the Canadian Personal Emergency Beacon Registry in Ottawa at 613-992-0079 or online.
+Make sure your PLB is properly registered.
+Call the Canadian Beacon Registry, CFB Trenton at 1-877-406-7671, email email@example.com or register online.

 Only PLBs that transmit a distress signal at 406 MHz are permitted in Canada.

 Contact the Parks Canada office in Pangnirtung for more information on communications systems.